rigred/nhale/README.md

 nhale
 =====
-*WARNING: nhale may cause really hard crashes, data loss, and general sanity loss if you try to understand all of the output.*
+**WARNING: nhale may cause really hard crashes, data loss, and general sanity loss if you try to understand all of the output.**

 What is this thing?
 -------------------
 Dump your rom in Linux and print info about it.
-Use the -r option if your videobios is hidden (i.e. not available on the EEPROM).Credit goes to the original author Roderick Colenbrander.
+Use the -r option if your videobios is hidden (i.e. not available on the EEPROM).

 I'm crazy enough to run this.
 What do I need?
 ---------------------------------------------